laurpaik/sql-nosql-discussion/README.md

 Obectives
 ---------

-By the nd of this discussion, students should be able to:
+By the end of this discussion, students should be able to:

 - Identify use cases where relational or non-relational databases are appropriate.
 - List three strengths of relational databases.